yokawasa/TwitterEventHubFeed/README.md

 # TwitterEventHubFeed
 A command line tool that allow to stream feed from Twitter to EventHub.
+This can be used for various real-time streaming scenario.
+For example, Spark streaming data execution where you stream tweets data into Azure Event Hub using this tool and consume them from Apache Spark cluster in near real-time - [tweet-streaming-eventhub-python](https://github.com/yokawasa/databricks-notebooks/blob/master/notebooks/tweet-streaming-eventhub-python.ipynb)

 This project is a fork of the [TwitterCosmosDBFeed](https://github.com/tknandu/TwitterCosmosDBFeed) by [tknandu](https://github.com/tknandu)